Life is just a party…

 “Rock & Roll Love Affair” on Jimmy Kimmel Live, Oct 24th, 2012 (CityPages.com)

-What sort of upset me the most was that Prince had started making good stuff again.
-In 2014 he re-signed with Warner Brothers and released Art Official Age, followed by HITnRun: Phase One and HITnRun: Phase Two soon afterwards.
+What upset me the most was that Prince had started making good stuff again.
+In 2014, he re-signed with Warner Brothers and released Art Official Age, followed soon after by HITnRun: Phase One and HITnRun: Phase Two.

-My inner Prince vitals spun in circles seeing him again in the “Rock & Roll Love Affair” music video.
-He was making cool stuff again.
-And he looked like he was having fun.
+My inner Prince vitals spun in circles when I saw him again in the “Rock & Roll Love Affair” music video.
+He was making cool stuff again, and he looked like he was having fun.
 He was enjoying it.
-“Plectrumelectrum” with 3rdeyedgirl was a funky rock album and, while not perfect, just an enjoyable listen.
+“Plectrumelectrum” with 3rdeyedgirl was a funky rock album that, while not perfect, was just an enjoyable listen.

 So, I felt robbed.
 He was only 57, and I think a lot of people had written him off as a recording artist.
 But I sensed a revival with his latest output, and seeing him in action again was fantastic.
-This came after a gap where he sort of, perhaps, lost track and became a bit… difficult.
-But Prince has always been Prince, so I always forgave him for doing weird stuff, like give away CD’s with the Daily Mirror.
+This came after a gap where he perhaps lost track and became a bit… difficult.
+But Prince has always been Prince, so I always forgave him for doing weird stuff, like giving away CDs with the Daily Mirror.
 That eccentricity was one of his appeals.

 As he sang in one of his last songs, “Baltimore”: